 Came spring, a time for joy, but we have not time for fictions.
 Linkin the Law Cat gives hot newes or war.
 I have learnt much.

-Linkin’s master writ from London that the Spanish Admiral was dead, and this newes gave hope to some.
-Another has taken his place, though he does not desire it and knows nowt of war at sea.
+Linkin’s master writ from London that the Spanish Admiral was dead, and this gave hope to some.
+Another man taken his place, though he does not desire it and knows nowt of war at sea.

 The Pope praises our Queen mightily, even though he calls her an error-tick, and worse.
 The Pope does not love the King of Spain.

 Item: The King of Spain sends not only his ships against us, but also a great army.
 None knows where they may land.
 Many ports have been told to make ready their defences, and to provide ships for the Queen’s service.
 But some merchants are loathe to send their ships and lose trade.

 Nero leapt up and called that Portsmouth was most willing to do all required.
 Whereas in Southampton, folk say they spent so much on their fortifications they have not the means to provide a ship.

 Another cat had at him then, and our meeting ended in a rawl.
 (I guess that cat first oped his eyes in Southampton.)

 At our next assembly Linkin told how his master had come from London to take his mother (a prating puritan, my sister says) to a place of safety.
 But she is arming her household and would sooner die at her door than be burnt as an error-tick by the Spanish.

 Item: Siffrans Take [Sir Francis Drake] sayt that we should make sail for Spain, and attack them on their coast.

 “Better pickings for that wicked pirate!” called a queen cat.
 (Certes, she’s from a Catlick household.)